-ALAN TURING & WWII INTELLIGENCE 0 Alan Turing has become synonymous with Bletchley Park and the codebreaking operation, but his overall role is much more complex-and interesting.
+ALAN TURING & WWII INTELLIGENCE 0 Alan Turing has become synonymous with Bletchley Park and the code-breaking operation, but his overall role is much more complex-and interesting.
 After the Poles had created a working mechanism for decrypting messages sent by the German's Enigma machines, Turing set out to develop the next step in cracking German cyphers.
 The Polish method worked as long as the Germans did not change their procedures, which they did in 1940.
-Turing, who excelled at theoretical mathematics, developed a system of decryption that was less sensitive to changes in German encryption procedures.
-The result was the Bombe machine.
-By 1942, the Bletchley operation had grown immensely in size, and much of the work was being done mechanically.
+Turing, who excelled at theoretical mathematics developed a system of decryption that was less sensitive to changes in German encryption procedures.
+The result was the Bombe Machine.
+By 1942, the Bletchley operation had grown immensely in size and much of the work was being done mechanically.
 At peak output, Bletchley Park was decrypting 84,000 messages per month.
-With less theoretical work to do, Turing traveled to the United States to advise the Navy on their own Bombe machines and worked with Bell Labs to encrypt communications.
+With less theoretical work to do, Turing traveled to the United States to advise the Navy on their own Bombe Machines and worked with Bell Labs to encrypt communications.
 His work with Bell Labs created an encrypted line between Roosevelt and Churchill that was impenetrable for the Germans.
 After the war, Turing worked on computing and artificial intelligence.
-His "Turing test" for artificial intelligence came to the forefront recently with ChatGPT and other recent AI systems that have gone public.
+His "Turing Test" for artificial intelligence came to the forefront recently with ChatGPT and other recent AI systems that have gone public.
 The test of whether an independent judge can determine whether he or she is communicating with a machine or a human is being discussed more often as these systems improve their communication.
 Turing was arrested in 1952 after his homosexual relationship was uncovered.
 Homosexuality was a crime in the United Kingdom, and Turing was offered a choice of prison or probation with chemical castration.
 The chemicals he was forced to take had a profound effect on him, and Turing was found dead in his home in 1954.
-SPIES FROM THE Revolutionary war to the present James Lafayette James Lafayette was born enslaved in Virginia.
-As an adult, he became a valued spy for the American patriots during the Revolutionary War.
-At the behest of France's Marquis de Lafayette, who fought with the patriots, James risked his life to gather valuable intel from the British behind enemy lines.
-His work as a spy provided critical military intelligence leading to an entrapment that crippled the British military and helped secure American victory at the Battle of Yorktown.
+SPIES FROM THE REVOLUTIONARY WAR TO THE PRESENT James Lafayette James Lafayette was born enslaved in Virginia.
+As an adult, he became a valued spy for the American patriots during the US Revolutionary War.
+At the behest of France's Marquis de Lafayette, who fought with the Patriots, James risked his life to gather valuable intel from the British behind enemy lines.
+His work as a spy provided critical military intelligence leading to an entrapment which crippled the British military secure American victory at the Battle of Yorktown.
 When he won his freedom after the war, James took the name Lafayette to honor his friend and comrade.
-Lafayette Parade Lantern, 1824
+James Lafayette Lantern, 1824

-Noor Inayat Khan After France was occupied, Noor Inayat Khan and her family left for England, where she trained as a radio operator with Britain's Womon's Annihis with Britain's Women's Auxiliary Air Force.
+Noor Inayat Khan After France was occupied, Noor Inayat Khan and her family left for England, where she trained as a radio operator with Britain's Women's Auxiliary Air Force.
 In 1943, recruited by the Special Operations Executive (SOE), she became the first female wireless operator sent to occupied France.
 Smuggled into occupied Paris with a radio hidden in a suitcase and the code name "Madeleine," Khan aided Britain's Prosper spy network.
 Her transmissions coordinated drops of weapons and cash, and helped smuggle Allied airmen to safety.
 For three months, Khan single-handedly maintained communications between London and occupied Paris.
 She was posthumously awarded the Croix de Guerre with Gold Star and the George Cross after her capture and subsequent execution at Dachau concentration camp.
-Cher Monsieus Bornies f etfere que tras tras rappella de moi, on le danski il y a keux and HOTEL METROPOLE MONTE-CARLO
+Cher Monsieus Bornies f etfere que toal toas rappella ke moi, on fe kanski il y a keux and HOTEL METROPOLE MONTE-CARLO